 - Overtime Eligible

 - Travel to and from a customer’s location

 - Travel Pay: When?

 - Travel Pay: What Mode of Transportation?

 Employee travel errors can result in a well-meaning employer facing an FLSA lawsuit stemming from little or no compensation for time spent traveling for work.
 Employers must also keep in mind IRS rules on reimbursing travel expenses, including changes made by the Tax Cuts and Jobs Act of 2017.
 These rules must be followed in order for travel reimbursements to be excluded from employees’ taxable wages.
 We will discuss this and more in this one-hour webinar.

 Who Will Benefit

-Payroll professionals, accounting professionals, tax professionals, CFOs, employers and business owners, human resources specialists and managers.
+Payroll, accounting and tax professionals, CFOs, employers, business owners, human resource specialists and managers.